dennislee22/dennislee22.github.io/docs/cml/tensorflow.md

     ![](../../assets/images/cml/tsrboard1.png)

 2. Create a CML workbench session in that project with 2 CPU/8 GiB memory and 1 GPU (Nvidia) profile.

+    ![](../../assets/images/cml/tsrboard3.png)

     Open a `Terminal Access` box of the CML session and install the necessary Python modules.
 After successful installation, close the terminal and session.

-    ![](../../assets/images/cml/tsrboard3.png)

     ```bash
     pip3 install tensorflow matplotlib protobuf
     ```

-3. Navigate to CML Application and create a new application as depicted below.
+3. Navigate to CML Applications and create a new application as depicted below.

     ![](../../assets/images/cml/tsrboard2.png)